 One thing that can make outdoor Christmas decor tacky is too much plastic.
 That’s why we like this handsome, natural front door arch.
 It’s made with a bundle of branches, white, gold and silver ornaments and fairy lights.
-Take a look at these homemade ornaments.
+You can also added spray-painted mums at the door.
+Take a look at these homemade Christmas ornaments.

 Just because it’s winter doesn’t mean you can’t add decor to your garden.
 Grab an old, wooden chair and spruce it up alongside some shrubbery.
 You can adorn the chair with a Christmas wreath, a tray holding silver ornaments and warm fairy lights.
 Create a bundle of tiny pine branches, wrap them with twine and gather some pine cones.
 Place them in a silver jar on the tray.
 If you’re not one for as many frills, check out our list of minimalist holiday decorating ideas.

 Pre-Lit Deer Set

 Skip the inflatable Santa scene and keep your outdoor Christmas decorations simple and chic with this pre-lit deer set.
 The golden duo is accented with festive red bows and features 105 bright bulbs.

 We love to see giant snowflake lights in warmer climates!
 These 3D flashing snow lights create a welcoming, wintery scene.
 They work well as pathway lights or hung above an alfresco entertainment space or dining table.
 Here’s everything you need to know about LED Christmas lights.